Tahrunessa Abdullah: Bangladesh era

-Within this context of crisis Abdullah's excellent experience, a Comilla Academy brought her to the forefront of the rehabilitation of fort after the war.
-In 1972 she became the Director (Training) of the National Board of the Bangladesh Women's Rehabilitation and Welfare Foundation.
+Within this context of crisis Abdullah's experience, a Comilla Academy brought her to the forefront of the rehabilitation of fort after the war.
+In 1972, she became the director (training) of the National Board of the Bangladesh Women's Rehabilitation and Welfare Foundation.
 During her two years in this capacity she established the Women' Career Training Institute, the first institution in Bangladesh wholly devoted to career training for women.
-Intended for women war victims it became the training model for the National Board.
-As director Abdullah was involved in the planning, organisation and execution of all training, production and marketing programs of the institute, and exercised administrative and financial supervision, as well.
+As the director, Abdullah was involved in the planning, organisation and execution of all training, production and marketing programs of the institute, and exercised administrative and financial supervision, as well.

-After 1974 Abdullah served, under a series of Directors General, as Joint Director in charge of the Women's Program, of Bangladesh's Integrated Rural Development Program (IRDP).
+After 1974, Abdullah served, under a series of Directors General, as Joint Director in charge of the Women's Program, of Bangladesh's Integrated Rural Development Program (IRDP).
 Her job has been to develop a national plan for integrating rural women into the nation's economic and social development process.
 She is well aware that unless women are regarded as an integral, functional part of society, their development, and the development of the nation, will be hampered.
 Since the beginning she has administered and supervised the program and has been responsible for staff training.

-The IRDP was established in 1971 as a national extension of the Comilla Academy model'with important modifications.
-It organised the villagers into credit and service cooperatives to give them access to government services and to increase their productive abilities.
-The Women's Program, which was instituted in 1974, received initial funds under the population planning project of the World Bank which saw "direct involvement of women in development as a way to bring down the birth rate."

-Due to profound poverty, life expectancy in Bangladesh in the 1970s was estimated at 46 years, and the functional literacy rate was less than 25 percent nationwide'only 5 percent for women.
-Adrienne Germain, in a report for the Ford Foundation, noted that "over 90 percent of Bengali females live in rural areas and bear the brunt poverty even more than males."
-In 1974 the median marriage for women was 13.3 years and maternal mortality was "very high.
-"The school drop-out rate for girls was earlier and higher than for boys, a factor which reduced their opportunity to learn ways and skills improve their lives".